-In this edition of eLearning Recommendations – Equatio is looked at.
+If our regular feature, looking at digital learning tools, we will focus on Equatio in this post.
 As a maths teacher myself, I am very excited about the possibilities Equatio brings to the classroom.

-The most common complaint I receive when I talk to Maths and Science teachers is that doing maths on a computer is just not possible, and for years I agreed.
-But Equatio from Texthelp has changed all of that for me.
+The most common complaint I receive when I talk to Maths and Science teachers is that doing maths on a computer is very difficult and when it comes to G-Suite downright impossible.
+But Equatio from Texthelp is set to change all of that.
 Don’t get me wrong, I still prefer to do calculations in pencil on some rough paper, but Equatio has made it quick and easy to do maths on my computer while opening a whole bunch of new possibilities.
-Add since Equatio is now free for teachers there is no reason not to give it a try.
+Add since Equatio is now free for teachers, there is no reason not to give it a try.

 What is Equatio?